Adjusting your digital marketing strategy during a pandemicCarl Accardo2021-12-17T10:51:36-06:00

-Adjusting your digital marketing strategy due to coronavirus
+Adjusting your digital marketing strategy during a pandemic

 The coronavirus has affected digital marketing strategies for everyone, from businesses large and small to networking groups and community organizations.

 As a web development and branding agency, we are witnessing in real-time how the coronavirus is affecting the way companies are approaching their marketing strategies.
 There are several options available that we have described below, but most importantly, there are a few things to do immediately:

 Don’t standstill: Standing still or doing nothing is not an option.

 Be proactive: Let your customers and vendors know your situation.

 Take advantage of technology: Research options and spend wisely.

 Methods for adjusting your strategies to meet the new normal.